ellamcivor/MoleculeReplicator/README.md

 ## Compiling

 Use "make" command with the given makefile.
-**Note:** Paths within the makefile may need to be changed to accomodate the computer on which the application is running.
+**Note:** Refer to "Required Files" section: Paths within the makefile may need to be changed to accomodate the computer on which the application is running.

 ## Running